codespin-ai/codespin/README.md

 This would have created codespin.json, as well as some directories that hold code generation templates.

 ### codespin generate

 The generate command is how you'd generate source code.

 First, let's create a "prompt file" to describe functional requirements.
 The suggested convention is to have a prompt file for each source code file you want to generate.
 A good name for a prompt file would be a "prompt.md" suffix attached to the name of the source code file you want to generate.

-For example, the prompt file describing main.py could be called "main.py.prompt.md".
+For example, a prompt file describing main.py could be called "main.py.prompt.md".

 `main.py.prompt.md`: